wmckeever/domosaur/README.md

 ### Guidelines

 * You will be working with JavaScript ONLY for this project.
-You can (and should) refer to the CSS and HTML files, but you will do all of your work in `main.js`.
+You can refer to the CSS and HTML files, but you will do all of your work in `main.js`.
 * You must put all functions in variables and pass them into `addEventListener`.
 No anonymous functions for now.
 They should all have names!
 See the example below, and stick to that format.